DjamilaBenchikh/DjamilaBenchikh/README.md

 ---

 ## Contact
-📩 Reach me on LinkedIn or by email — open to ML Engineer / Applied DS opportunities and collaboration.
+📩 Reach me on LinkedIn or by email — open to Junior ML / AI opportunities and collaboration.